 In many instances, we don’t even need to click on a listing to get the answer we’re looking for thanks to the Answer Box.

-And as a result, the way we search has changed.
+As a result of these changes, the way we search has also evolved.

 For one, we use different queries, often including phrases we’re the most comfortable with but aren’t necessarily relevant to the information we search.
 (Remember, Google is smarter now, which means our queries can be ambiguous but still understood.)